-Real estate tax rates will increase \$.06 but all other general fund tax rates will remain the same for the 2023 fiscal year.
+General Fund tax rates will remain the same for the 2024 fiscal year.

-All of these factors were considered in preparing the Town's budget for the 2023 fiscal year.
+All of these factors were considered in preparing the Town's budget for the 2024 fiscal year.

 CONTACTING THE TOWN 'S FINANCIAL MANAGEMENT

 This financial report is designed to provide our citizens, taxpayers, customers, investors, and creditors with a general overview of the Town's finances and to show the Town's accountability for the money it receives.
 If you have questions about this report or need additional financial information, contact the Town Finance Office at 436 Ferry Street, South Boston, Virginia.
 The Town's phone number is 434-575-4210.